cdli-gh/conllu.py/README.md

 ## Description
 This tool converts a CoNLL-U file to Brat format.

-More information on the CONLL-U file format can be found [here] (http://universaldependencies.org/format.html).
+More information on the CONLL-U file format can be found [here](http://universaldependencies.org/format.html).

 More information on the brat standoff format can be found [here](http://brat.nlplab.org/standoff.html).